-Crabtree Falls is a significant geological marker on the Blue Ridge Parkway.
+Crabtree Falls, North Carolina is a significant geological marker on the Blue Ridge Parkway.
 It’s the last feature in the Blue Ridge Mountains before the parkway veers west into the Black, Pisgah, Craggy, and Balsam Mountains.

 Beyond its importance, Crabtree Falls holds a special place in our hearts as one of our first waterfalls and one we hope to keep revisiting over the years.